mavryk-network/LIGO/gitlab-pages/docs/tutorials/mv-vs-eth/mv-vs-eth.md

 Here:
 1. `multiplyBy2` is _private_ (in Solidity terms): we cannot call it directly from outside of the contract.
 2. `multiplyBy4` is _public:_ we can call it both from inside the contract and using the `%multiplyBy4` entrypoint.
-3. `%multiplyBy16` is _external:_ there is no function `multiplyBy16` in the contract so we cannot call it from inside the source code, but there is an entrypoint `%multiplyBy16` encoded in the parameter, so we can use tezos-client or Taquito to call it externally.
+3. `%multiplyBy16` is _external:_ there is no function `multiplyBy16` in the contract so we cannot call it from inside the source code, but there is an entrypoint `%multiplyBy16` encoded in the parameter, so we can use mavryk-client or Taquito to call it externally.

 There is no analogue of `internal` methods in LIGO because LIGO contracts do not support inheritance.